Science Fair Project Ideas

 Science Fair Project Ideas — Homemade Air Conditioner

-You can add this to the list of DIY (Do It Yourself) based science fair project ideas.
+You can add this to the list of DIY (Do It Yourself) based project ideas.
 This is a fun project for the summer months.
 First, get a 20 liter plastic container and insert a flattened metal tube through it, as shown in the two figures below.

 Next, seal the interface between tube and plastic container with silicone.
 This prevents water from leaking out.